syncfusion-content/install-docs/Common/Essential-Studio/Download.md

 ---
-title : Download installer of Essential Studio | Syncfusion description : Learn here about how to Download the Syncfusion Essential Studio Installer and more details.
+title : Steps to Download Essential Studio Installer | Syncfusion description : Learn here about how to Download the Syncfusion Essential Studio Installer and more details.
 platform: common
 documentation: ug